kaitlyynh/kaitlyynh/README.md

 - 👋 Hi, I’m @kaitlyynh, currently studying Computer Science at NYU Tandon.
-- 👀 I’m interested in Software Development, Web Design, and Data Analytics.
+- 👀 I’m interested in Software Development, Backend Design, and Data Analytics.
-- 🌱 I’m currently learning C++, SQL, Flask and other software.
+- 🌱 I’m currently learning Salesforce, SQL, Flask and other software.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 kaitlyynh/kaitlyynh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.